clementvp/react-mxw01-printer/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please open an issue or submit a pull request.

+## Credits

+Based on the MXW01 thermal printer protocol.